-Why branding agencies want adventurous project managers (like me)
+Why branding agencies want adventurous managers (like me)

 Get the story out the door.
 My only aim for an entire decade.
 And at one point in my journalism career, I cranked out up to 10 original stories a week.
 That’s a lot of writing.
 A lot of focus.
-Working for both The Baldwin Bulletin and The Wilkinson County Post simultaneously, much powwowing took place to meet weekly deadlines.
-Tracking down the best contact information for my sources; developing smart, pressing questions to ask them; conducting interviews either on the phone or by email; and following up to confirm specific numbers, additional facts.
+Working for community newspapers, much powwowing took place to meet weekly deadlines.
+Tracking down the best contact information for my sources.
+Developing smart, pressing questions to ask them.
+Conducting interviews either on the phone or by email.
+Following up to confirm specific numbers, additional facts.

 And that was just one part to my job description.
 Then, I had to carve out time to research, write, edit, re-edit and help paginate the newspaper.
-As my titles changed from reporter, writer to editor, so did my responsibilities from newspapers to higher education.
-For other creatives on staff and myself, I handled anywhere from 15- to 20-odd story projects.
+As my titles changed from reporter, writer to editor, so did responsibilities from newspapers to higher education.
+Handling anywhere from 15- to 20-odd story projects.
 And the projects got bigger and more complex.
-By the time I become a communications consultant for U.S. Department of Agriculture grant project Black Farmers’ Network, my status shifted again to more of a full-time, freelance project manager.
+By the time I become a communications consultant for U.S. Department of Agriculture grant project Black Farmers’ Network, my status shifted yet again to more of a full-time, freelance project manager.

 So here we are.
 Beginner creatives don’t even know they’re automatically walking into project management roles for publications and marketing companies of today.
 Having to know new software to track their work as well.
 So, it’s imperative to cultivate these project management skills early on in order to smash business outcomes and make bank in this new digital economy:

 MAKING DELEGATION LOOK DARLING